jasperdevrient/waylayio.github.io/_posts/2015-11-01-howto-template.markdown

 var meterNumber = options.requiredProperties.meterNumber || waylayUtil.getResource(options)
 {% endhighlight %}

-In this example, the sensor that will fetch the data from the external system and needs only one input argument _meterNumber_.
-That input argument can be either defined on the sensor level (via properties), or like in this case, via the resource concept.
+In this example, the sensor that will fetch the data from the external system needs only one input argument _meterNumber_.
+The rest of the code is omitted, since this can be either a REST call, db query etc..
+The input argument can be either defined on the sensor level (via properties as _ options.requiredProperties.meterNumber_), or like in this case, via the resource [concept] [resource].
 When you associate the sensor with a resource name, you need specify a resource on the node level as:

 * fixed resource name (e.g. house1, deviceX, meter123...)
 * $ (resource name will be inherited from the task resource name)
 * $taskId (resource name will be inherited from the task ID)

-_getResource_ call will automatically translate $, $taskId into the runtime resource name.
-Waylay engine will make sure that correct translation happened.
+_getResource_ call will automatically translate $, $taskId at runtime to the proper resource name.
+Waylay engine will make sure that correct translation happens.
 There is another use case where you can use resource concept (stream data), but more about that in the future posts.

-Once you have created a template you can start it using a REST [call] [rest].
+Once you have created a template you can start a task using a REST [call] [rest].
 In this example, we call the template _dailyConsumption_ with resource defined as an integer.
+That integer will be used as the resource input to fetch the meter data.
 Once the task is started, this resource name (in this case a number) will be propagated to the correct sensor.

 {% highlight javascript linenos %}
 for i in {1..100000}